cscart/docs/en/developer_guide/addons/compatibility/adapting_4133_to_4141.rst

 Vendor Panel Configurator
 -------------------------

-The new add-on simplifies the vendor panel and allows administrators hide optional fields and tabs on the product editing page in the vendor panel.
+The new add-on simplifies the vendor panel and allows administrators to hide optional fields and tabs on the product editing page.
 The menu and the product editing page in the vendor panel expand when the administrator installs some add-ons.

 Menu Changes
 ------------

-After the add-on installation the main menu items is converted into top level links.
-If your add-on expands vendor menu with a new item, then to ensure its compatibility with the "Vendor Panel Configurator":
+After the add-on installation the menu in the vendor panel becomes simpler.
+So when the main menu has only one subitem, then in the new vendor panel this item is located at the level with the main menu items.
+If your add-on needs to introduce new elements to the vendor panel menu, then additional steps are required to ensure its compatibility with the "Vendor Panel Configurator":

 #.
-Complete the ``menu/menu_vendor.php`` schema, by duplicating the necessary menu items from the ``menu/menu.php`` schema extension.
+Extend the ``menu/menu_vendor.php`` schema by duplicating the necessary menu items from the ``menu/menu.php`` schema extension.

 #.
-Add ``root_title`` property for menu items.
+Add the ``root_title`` property for menu items.
 Write a text instead of the ``title`` in the property to indicate the name of the menu item as a top-level link.

 An existing extension for the admin panel ``menu.post.php``::